Rich229/plane-classification/README.md

 - [classification_neural_network_with_target](notebooks/classification_neural_network_with_target.ipynb): notebook of neural network with target
 - [classification_svm_with_target](notebooks/classification_svm_with_target.ipynb): notebook for the model of SVM, with a polynomial kernel density
 - [classification_transfert_learning_with_target](notebooks/classification_transfert_learning_with_target.ipynb): notebook of a transfert learning model

+*The last third notebooks should be running in the listing order.
+In fact there is a comparison between each notebook which use the saved model of the previous*

 # Installation
 - clone the project